 Live Caption is one of the most underrated features to come to Android in years.
 Whether you're hard of hearing, deaf, in a loud environment, or forget to bring your headphones, it automatically transcribes any audio coming from your phone for you.
-We long knew that Live Caption is on its way to Chrome as well, and we just spotted it working on the stable Chrome 88 release today — you just need to activate a flag.
+We long knew that Live Caption is on its way to Chrome as well, and you could even activate it via a flag in Chrome 88 already.
+And today, Google has announced that the feature is now available for everyone.

 Chrome 88 brought some quality of life improvements like better password protection and tab search, but more and more people are noticing an unfortunate regression on the desktop version.
 For ages, it's been possible to add custom search engines (under chrome://settings/searchEngines), which you can invoke with custom keywords followed by hitting the space bar or tab.
 You could set up "acom" or "tw" for searching Amazon or Twitter right from your address bar, for example.
 But now, reports are popping up left and right that the space bar shortcut isn't working anymore.
 People are forced to use tab, making them relearn a years-old habit.